11 August 2017 : Original article

 CONCLUSIONS: These results suggest that prolonged bolus intravenous tacrolimus administration in the early phase after lung transplantation is a safe and effective alternative to enteric, sublingual, or continuous intravenous administration.

-Keywords: acute kidney injury, Administration, Intravenous, Graft Rejection, Immunosuppression, Lung Transplantation, Tacrolimus
+Keywords: Administration, Intravenous, Graft Rejection, Immunosuppression, Lung Transplantation, Tacrolimus